Bale walls before plastering Porthole of Truth

 - hand plastered using cement/clay stucco, 2 undercoats in the fall, one finish coat in the spring.
 Last interior coat was white sand and white cement – Howard Sempf of Riondel did an excellent job

-- outside troweled rough, then sprayed and sponged with ferrous sulfate to give a ‘straw’ colour – cost $5 for the whole building!
+- outside troweled rough, then sprayed and sponged with ferrous sulfate to give a ‘straw’ colour

 - inside was stain that was a mix of ‘terracotta’ and ‘sandstone’ – also ‘straw’ colour.